Skip to content

 Philosophy

-1. Opinionated but not restrictive - We provide good defaults, but you can override anything
+1. Opinionated but not restrictive — Good defaults, but you can override anything

-2. Modular design - Configuration is split into logical files you can customize
+2. Modular design — Configuration split into logical, customizable files

 3. Stack-based workflow — Optimized for working with commit stacks